How to List Windows 11 Restore Points

 Summary

-Windows 11 may not show all restore points if disk space allocated for System Protection is full.
+Windows 11 might not show all restore points if the disk space allocated for System Protection is full.
 Once the limit is reached, Windows automatically deletes the oldest snapshots to make room for new ones.
 Also, ensure the Volume Shadow Copy Service is enabled in your services management console.

 Can I view the contents of a restore point without restoring?